 25 Easy Interior Design Ideas for a Luxe HDB Kitchen

-We all dream to have those television quality luxurious kitchen designs- those with the ever-clean spacious countertops and gorgeous chrome appliances.
+We all dream of having those quality, luxurious kitchen designs with ever-clean, spacious countertops and gorgeous chrome appliances.
 However, in Singapore, kitchen spaces are more scaled down and limited.
 This is why we focus more on creating a multi-functional space than establishing a grand and sumptuous one.
 But this does not mean that you cannot achieve an exquisite kitchen despite space and budget constraints.

 Having a pleasing kitchen is vital to keeping the inner master chef within you alive.
-Not only does it cater to the heavy cooking works, it also ignites family bond and creativity.
-Sprucing up this relatively smaller part of your flat needs thorough planning and smart choice of furniture and appliances.
-As a kitchen is one of the most critical and most expensive rooms to revamp, you would want to make the most out of your design decision.
+Not only does it cater to the heavy cooking work, but it also ignites family bonding and creativity.
+Sprucing up this relatively smaller part of your flat needs thorough planning and smart choices of furniture and appliances.
+As a kitchen is one of the most critical and expensive rooms to revamp, you would want to make the most of your design decision.

-To help you with your creative planning, here are 25 easy to achieve styles and layouts to inspire you in designing your BTO or beautifying your HDB flat.
+To help you with your creative interior design planning, here are 25 easy-to-achieve styles and layouts to inspire you when designing your BTO or beautifying your HDB flat.
 From themes to colours to configuration, behold the variety of amazing options.

 Interior Design Theme

-Adapting a theme for your kitchen does not require a major renovation or hacking of walls.
-With a few revamp of your furniture, decorative pieces, colour scheming, and decluttering, you can transcend the cookie-cutter kitchen designs without hurting your budget.
+Adapting a theme for your kitchen does not require a significant renovation or hacking of walls.
+With a few revamps of your furniture and decorative pieces, some colour scheming, and some decluttering, you can transcend cookie-cutter kitchen designs without hurting your budget.

 1. Scandinavian Kitchen Interior Design

 A Scandinavian theme for the kitchen?
-You might think that this clean style would not fit a busy Singaporean home, but marvelously, it does.
-In fact, Scandinavian kitchen aesthetics is loved not just by Singaporeans but also by the diversity of people around the globe.
+You might think that this clean style would not fit a busy Singaporean home, but marvellously, it does.
+In fact, Scandinavian kitchen aesthetics are loved not just by Singaporeans but also by a diverse group of people around the globe.

 The Scandinavian theme is a hit in every interior design.
-It presents a blend of minimalism and texture, making your space cosy and inviting.
-The utilisation of streamlined furniture, clean stencils, occasional greeneries, and a touch of some subtle textures makes this style ideal if you opt to have a roomier kitchen.
+It blends minimalism and texture, making your space cosy and inviting.
+This style is ideal for limited kitchen spaces because of the use of streamlined furniture, clean stencils, occasional greenery, and a touch of subtle textures.

-Scandinavian is not limited to white walls, but it requires proper utilisation of texture and accents to maintain an uncluttered look to your kitchen.
+Scandinavian design is not limited to white walls but requires the proper utilisation of texture and accents to maintain an uncluttered look in your kitchen.

-Scandinavian style is mostly white, minimal black accents, grey, cream, old rose, moss, and other muted tones.
+The scandinavian style is primarily white with minimal black accents, grey, cream, old rose, moss, and other muted tones.
 For a clean and simplistic look, paint your walls with a snowy shade or subtle tones of cream.
-Create an effortless variation with whitewashed wooden furniture and well-polished tile or wood floor.
+Create an effortless variation with whitewashed wooden furniture and a well-polished tile or wood floor.
 Increase the appeal with monochromatic accessories and fresh potted greens.

-Treat your sliding window with sheer curtains or white blinds to easily invite natural light to your flat's kitchen.
-Hang some pendant lights instead of installing one bulky lighting to keep a spacious configuration.
+Treat your sliding window with sheer curtains or white blinds to invite natural light into your flat's kitchen easily.
+Hang some pendant lights instead of installing one bulky light to keep a spacious configuration.

 Furniture, Appliances, and Decorations

-Create a light and airy feel to your kitchen with white marble top or whitewashed wooden kitchen counters.
+Create a light and airy feel to your kitchen with white marble countertops or whitewashed wooden kitchen counters.
 Go for handleless cabinets to make your kitchen look less occupied.
-To highlight your style, opt for a two-tone cabinet and hang a few decorative frames into your muted walls.
+Opt for a two-tone cabinet to highlight your style and hang a few decorative frames on your muted walls.

 The Scandinavian style focuses on making the whole space fresh and tranquil.
-The first go-to technique in achieving this spacious style is the use of built-in furniture and the installation of bulky kitchen appliances as part of the overall design.
+The first go-to technique for achieving this spacious style is using built-in furniture and installing bulky kitchen appliances as part of the overall design.
 For a smaller HDB kitchen, space planning for the furniture and appliances is a lot more challenging.

-A basic yet overlooked tip for space-saving is going for compact and multi-purpose kitchen appliances instead of buying smaller pieces with individual functions.
-For a smaller Scandinavian kitchen, choose a slender single-door refrigerator rather than an enormous two-door variation.
-For a more inviting appeal, you can borrow some furniture from your living room, like a white open bookshelf, instead of filling your kitchen with fully closed cabinets.
+An essential yet overlooked tip for saving space is to go for compact and multi-purpose kitchen appliances instead of smaller pieces with individual functions.
+Choose a slender single-door refrigerator for a smaller Scandinavian kitchen rather than an enormous two-door variation.
+For a more inviting appeal, you can borrow furniture from your living room, like a white open bookshelf, instead of filling your kitchen with fully closed cabinets.
 Add some flair with live greenery.

 2. Contemporary Kitchen Interior Design

-A Contemporary HDB kitchen efficiently promotes beauty in functionality.
-The consistency of its features and colours makes up this low-maintenance aesthetic.
-The flat front cabinets, chrome tabletops and appliances, and the splash of bold accent colours are just some of the diverse styles you can create with a contemporary kitchen.
-With a dash of creativity and resourcefulness, you can easily create a limitless Contemporary style.
+A Contemporary HDB kitchen efficiently promotes beauty through functionality.
+This low-maintenance aesthetic is defined by the consistency of its features and colours.
+The flat-front cabinets, chrome tabletops and appliances, and the splash of bold accent colours are just some of the diverse styles you can create with a contemporary kitchen.
+With a dash of creativity and resourcefulness, you can easily create a limitless contemporary style.

 Consider lighting as one of the focal points of a contemporary kitchen design.
-While Scandinavian focuses on inviting the natural light, a Contemporary style welcomes darker shades and artificial light as part of the whole design.
+While Scandinavian design emphasises natural light, contemporary design incorporates darker shades and artificial light as part of the overall design.
 For a kitchen with a dark colour or chrome motif, brass fixtures with warm lights create depth and sophistication.
-Ceramic or bold coloured pendants go really well to a contemporary minimalistic kitchen.
+Ceramic or boldly coloured pendants go really well with a contemporary minimalist kitchen.